 Networking and Social Events

-Kramer Levin hosts quarterly internal lunches with all women attorneys to encourage networking and cross-selling, and to foster a sense of community.
+Kramer Levin hosts quarterly lunches for all its women attorneys to encourage networking and cross-selling, and to foster a sense of community.

 The Women’s Initiative Committee also organizes lunches with prominent women working in the fields of law and business.
-These lunches provide Kramer Levin women the opportunity to exchange ideas and share strategies for success with leaders in the legal and business world.
+These lunches provide Kramer Levin's female attorneys the opportunity to exchange ideas and share strategies for success with leaders in the legal and business world.
 Guests of honor have included a United States District Judge, the General Counsels and senior in-house counsels of prominent companies and foundations, and business founders and executives.

-The firm also hosts a signature women’s networking event for our attorneys and women clients, with over 100 prominent business executives and lawyers regularly attending.
-In 2008, our Women’s Poker Night was lauded by guests and profiled by the New York Law Journal Magazine as an “Event That Impressed.”
-A Women’s Billiards Night in 2009 with women’s billiards champion Jeanette Lee brought our women and clients back to the table for an evening of pool and networking.
+The firm also hosts a signature women’s networking event for our attorneys and women clients, with over 100 prominent business executives and lawyers attending on a regular basis.
+In 2008, our Women’s Poker Night was lauded by guests and profiled by the New York Law Journal magazine as an “Event That Impressed.”
+A Women’s Billiards Night in 2009 with champion Jeanette Lee brought our women and clients back to the table for an evening of pool and networking.
 In 2010, the firm hosted an event at Susan Sarandon’s SPiN club featuring top-ranked professional table tennis champion Sooyeon Lee, who discussed the importance of building one’s personal brand.
 In 2013, Goldie Hawn shared with the group how she found her passion, defied stereotypes and made her mark in a male-dominated profession.

 Kramer Levin frequently hosts discussions with noted speakers on various topics including business and professional development, effective communication strategies and others.
 We have been honored to collaborate with, and learn from, inspirational women such as Taina Bien Aime, former Executive Director of Equality Now; Elizabeth Grayer, President of Legal Momentum; communications and presentation experts Mary Crane, Lane Bowes and Peggy Klaus; Deborah Henry, President of Flex-Time Lawyers LLC; Brande Stellings of Catalyst; and Deborah Tannen, professor and best-selling author on gender differences in communication styles.